ACCA Registered

 TL;DR

-- Scope creep costs the average agency 15–25% of project margins.
+• 💸From what we see, scope creep can cost agencies 15–25% of project margins.
 On a £50k project, that is £7,500–£12,500 in lost profit15–25% margin loss

-- Prevention requires clear scoping, a formal change request process, and real-time time tracking against budgets3 pillars
+• 🎯Prevention requires clear scoping, a formal change request process, and real-time time tracking against budgets3 pillars

-- Track actual hours vs estimated hours weekly.
+• 📊Track actual hours vs estimated hours weekly.
 If overrun exceeds 10%, investigate before the project is finished10% threshold

-- A 5% margin improvement on £1m revenue at 6x EBITDA multiple = £300,000 higher agency valuation+£300k value
+• 📈A 5% margin improvement on £1m revenue at 6x EBITDA multiple = £300,000 higher agency valuation+£300k value

 Scope creep is the silent profit killer in agencies.
 It rarely arrives as a dramatic demand for free work.
 It comes as "could you just…" requests, additional revision rounds, and features that were "obviously implied" in the original brief.
 Each one is small.
 Together, they destroy your margins.